Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

  }, 2000);
 </script>

-Therefore, file compressing was needed and these tools are called packers, or crunchers.
+Therefore, file compression was invented and these tools are called packers, or crunchers.
 Some popular ones are for example [exomizer](https://bitbucket.org/magli143/exomizer/wiki/Home) or [Pucrunch](https://github.com/mist64/pucrunch).
-Packing a program with these would greatly reduce the filesize and hence the loading speed.
+Packing a program with these would greatly reduce the filesize and hence increase the loading speed.
 The additional time the computer needs to unpack the file again can be ignored in comparison to the much faster loading.

 Unfortunately for us who are sticking our noses into decades old intros, packed code is a pain the butt, because we can't just disassemble the program without unpacking it first.
 Let's cover this next.